 However, the vibrant refugee community we have here in Minnesota continues to grow as families grow and as people first settled in other states move to Minnesota.
-(Secondary migration – when refugees or immigrants move to Minnesota after first settling in a different state)

 Here at KOM, we continue to adapt to support the community’s development, challenges, and growth.
 We have seen many changes in this past decade, and we hope that our friends and neighbors here in Minnesota will continue to partner with us as we look forward to the possibilities ahead.